The Certificate of Integrative

 Additionally, you will complete one short summative assignment for each of the two specialist modules.
 These are also very practical case-based essays, which are designed for you to creatively expand your interest and learning within the respective subjects.

-The Certificate of Integrative Sports Nutrition is run as an online learning experience.
+The Certificate of Integrative Sport and Exercise Nutrition is run as an online learning experience.

 Every week you will view one 2.5 hour pre-recorded lecture and some readings, complete a quiz, and attend a 60-minute live Zoom workshop with your tutor and peers.
 At the end of each module you’ll write a short case study style essay as part of your course assessment (described under ‘Assessments’).